 There are many rules and conditions that must be met for the sacrificial animal.

-Sacrifice is one of the most important Islamic rituals that Allah has enjoined upon those of His servants who are able to perform it.
+Sacrifice is one of the most important Islamic rituals that Allah has ordered his servants who are able to perform it.
+Allah says in Quran: “So pray to your Lord and sacrifice to Him alone”.

-Aisha (may Allah be pleased with her) reported that the Prophet (peace be upon him) said, “There is no deed that is done by the son of Adam on the Day of Sacrifice that is more pleasing to Allah than the shedding of blood.
-It will come on the Day of Resurrection with its horns, hair, and hooves.
+Aisha (may Allah be pleased with her) reported that the Prophet (peace and blessing of Allah be upon him) said, “There is no deed that is done by a son of Adam on the Day of Sacrifice that is more pleasing to Allah than the shedding of blood.
+It will come on the Day of Resurrection with its horns, hair and hooves.
 Indeed, the blood reaches Allah before it falls to the ground, so purify yourselves of it.”
-(Sunan Ibn Majah)
+(Sunan bin Majah)

-Is a confirmed Sunnah of the Prophet (peace be upon him).
+Is a confirmed Sunnah of the Prophet (peace and blessing of Allah be upon him).

-Ibn Abbas reported that the Prophet (peace be upon him) said, “Three things are written down for you: voluntary prayer, the sacrifice, and the two rak’ahs of Fajr prayer.”
-(Sunan Ibn Majah)
+Bin Abbas reported that the Prophet (peace and blessing of Allah be upon him) said, “Three things are written down for you: voluntary prayer, the sacrifice and the two rak’ahs of Fajr prayer.”
+(Sunan bin Majah)

 In another hadith, the sacrifice is linked to the intention of the person performing it.